keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 - The Operator instance must shut down after duration of `timeout` in seconds, has expired
 - The CRD must have a `message` specification attribute
 - The Operator instance must log the message `message` before the container has stopped
-- The Operator instance must retrieve a `message` and `timeout` value from a REST API call, if both are not initially supplied on the Operator Instance.
+- The Operator instance must retrieve a `message` and `timeout` value from a REST API call (`GET http://my-json-server.typicode.com/keunlee/test-rest-repo/golang-lab00-response`), if both are not initially supplied on the Operator Instance.

 ## Execution Strategy